liangliang678/NUS_CS3237/README.md

 Use UniFlash to load two hex image under ccs folder to your CC2650 SensorTag.

-Alternatively [CC26x0 SimpleLink™ Bluetooth® low energy Software Stack 2.2.x](https://www.ti.com/lit/ug/swru393e/swru393e.pdf) and use example code in examples\cc2650stk\sensortag\ccs.
+Alternatively, you can refer to [CC26x0 SimpleLink™ Bluetooth® low energy Software Stack 2.2.x](https://www.ti.com/lit/ug/swru393e/swru393e.pdf) and use example code in examples\cc2650stk\sensortag\ccs.
 We only modified sensortag.c and sensortag_hum.c, which are under ccs folder.

 ## Setup of SensorTag App